Tolkera/carouselira/README.md

 Support
 ------------
-IE10+ (uses transitions, no fallback for older browsers)
+IE8+ (uses transitions with a fallback for older browsers)

 Details
 ----------